Certification Practice Test | PDF Questions | Actual Questions | Test Engine | Pass4Sure

 Which option correctly describes an SP-initiated SSO SAML packet flow for a host without a SAML assertion?

-D. Principal contacts idendity provider and authenticates, identity provider relays principal to service provider after
+4. Principal contacts idendity provider and authenticates, identity provider relays principal to service provider after valid authentication

 Answer: C